Chapter 1:

 "I want a katana."

-One classmate tries to bring everyone back on track, “Guys I feel like we’re forgetting something, how can we trust a bunch of kidnappers?”
+One classmate tries to bring everyone back on track.
+“Guys, I feel like we’re forgetting something.
+How can we trust a bunch of kidnappers?”

 “Yeah, you’re right, even if an isekai adventure is fun, the fact is we’ve been kidnapped.”

-“Could they possibly try to brainwash us?”
+“Could they possibly be trying to brainwash us?”

 “It’s possible, they might make us do hate crimes and commit genocide!”

-That is until someone lent him a helping hand.
+That is, until someone lent him a helping hand.

 “Quiet!
 The cardinal is trying to say something.”

-Although they were in another world, everyone obeys the hierarchy, falling silent before Suzuki-sama’s command.
+Even while in another world, everyone obeys the hierarchy, falling silent before Suzuki-sama’s command.

-Mainly among the hotblooded male group.
+Mainly among the hot-blooded male group.

 “Did you hear that?
 He called us Heroes!”